FhG-IISB-MKI/cleanqrl-docs/docs/algorithms/dqn.md

 The implementations follow the same principles as [```dqn_classical.py```](https://github.com/fhg-iisb-mki/cleanqrl/blob/main/cleanqrl/dqn_classical.py) and [```dqn_quantum.py```](https://github.com/fhg-iisb-mki/cleanqrl/blob/main/cleanqrl/dqn_quantum.py).
 In the following we focus on the key differences between [```dqn_quantum_discrete_state.py```](https://github.com/fhg-iisb-mki/cleanqrl/blob/main/cleanqrl/dqn_quantum_discrete_state.py) and [```dqn_quantum.py```](https://github.com/fhg-iisb-mki/cleanqrl/blob/main/cleanqrl/dqn_quantum.py).
 The same differences also apply for the classical implementations.

 The key difference is the state encoding.
-Since discrete state environments like FrozenLake return an integer value, it is straight forward to encode the state as a binary value instead of an integer.
-For that, an additional function for ```DQNAgentQuantuM``` is added called ```encoding_input```.
+Since discrete state environments like FrozenLake return an integer value, it is straightforward to encode the state as a binary value instead of an integer.
+For that, an additional function for ```DQNAgentQuantum``` is added called ```encoding_input```.
 This converts the integer value into its binary value.

 ```py title="dqn_quantum_discrete_state.py"
     def encode_input(self, x):